 The 2018 Marta Hidy Prize for Violin

-Applications for the 2018 Orchestra Toronto Concerto Competition for the Marta Hidy prize for violin are now open.
+Applications for the 2018 Orchestra Toronto Concerto Competition for the Marta Hidy prize for violin are now closed.

 The Marta Hidy Prize

 In 2011, Orchestra Toronto established the Orchestra Toronto Concerto Competition in memory of Marta Hidy, one of Canada’s foremost violinists.
 The competition is an annual event for Canadian virtuosos aged 23 and younger that focuses on a different instrument every year.
 It offers a scholarship of $1,000 and an opportunity to perform as a soloist with Orchestra Toronto at the Toronto Centre for the Arts.
 The 2011 prize was for violin, 2012 prize for cello, 2013 prize was for piano, 2014 was for brass, 2015 prize was for woodwind, 2016 prize for percussion and the 2017 prize will be for low strings (Double Bass, Cello and Viola).
 The prize was established to honour Marta Hidy’s legacy as a solo artist, orchestral and chamber musician, conductor, teacher and music professor.
 Marta Hidy’s passion for music and for young talent influenced the lives of generations of musicians and the Orchestra Toronto Concerto Competition’s mission is to continue that influence.
 Supported by the Hidy Fund, the competition aims primarily to showcase talented young Canadians and help them make the transition to professional life.